 Many students who enter Seneca College will have earned academic credits in dual credit or post-secondary education institutions that they may be able to apply toward completion of a Seneca College certificate, diploma or degree.
 Advanced standing credit is based on transcripted learning at another post-secondary educational institution.
 Students who are part of a formal block transfer credit agreement should see their program chair or designate before applying for Advanced Standing.

-A request for Advanced Standing must be for a specific subject in a specific semester.
-It is the policy of Seneca College that all applications for advanced standing will be considered by the School responsible for the subject.
+A request for Advanced Standing must be for a specific course in a specific semester.
+It is the policy of Seneca College that all applications for advanced standing will be considered by the School responsible for the course.
 Criteria for the granting of advanced standing are established and published by each School/Faculty.
 The criteria will ensure that a fair, reasonable, and consistent process is in place.
-Candidates must have official transcript and detailed subject outline* in order to be considered for Advanced Standing.
+Candidates must have official transcript and detailed course outline* in order to be considered for Advanced Standing.
 In some situations, additional documentation may be required.

 A request for Advanced Standing should be made as early as possible before the beginning of the semester to which it applies.